-VPN connections are not recommended for users as they are VERY VERY slow.
-User could wait an hour or more for data to refresh/process only to come upon an error.
-Best alternative is to install Power BI Pro on a local server that users can then access via cloud service.
+VPN connections are not recommended for users as they are VERY, VERY slow.
+A user could wait an hour or more for data to refresh/process only to come upon an error.
+It is better to install Power BI Pro on a local server that users can then access via cloud service.
 Watch this video for our top reasons you should sign up for Power BI Pro.

 Use this link to purchase Power BI Pro: https://powerbi.microsoft.com/en-us/power-bi-pro/

 Options for running Power BI

 Your company will need to decide how extensively users will access these Power BI dashboards.

 We highly recommend setting Power BI on a server managed by your IT Department alongside the use of Power BI Pro, as then you can (1) share the reports so users can access via the Power BI app from anywhere, (2) set for organization wide auto refreshes of your data, and (3) control who has access to your data within your organization.
 For this set up, you will be required to have a Power BI Pro license ($9.99 per month per user).
 Your IT Department should install using Admin Account login to Power BI Pro.

 If you opt to only install for one user on their computer/laptop, .Net Framework 4.7 and 16GM RAM are required.
 The user will be able to share the report with anyone, giving you no way of securing your data.

 Install and run Power BI Pro on a server so end-users can access on the cloud via Power BI Services.
 This enables your IT department to do all needed set up, automatic refresh of data, and controls security.

 Requirements for that Server:

 1. Server must ALWAYS be turned on to ensure data is refreshing - best to install on the server CEO Juice accesses or your e-automate server